-• Taking into account the business model of securities companies, the current framework for capital adequacy requirement, which is applied а on non-consolidated basis, focuses not just on the quality and quantity of equity capital, but also on liquidity.
-It seems appropriate that this perspective will also be incorporated when drafting capital adequacy requirement on a consolidated basis, and basically, regulation will be considered in a way that extends the existing non-consolidated-based regulation.
+• Taking into account the business model of securities companies, the current framework for capital adequacy requirement, which is applied on a non-consolidated basis, focuses not just on the quality and quantity of equity capital, but also on liquidity.
+This perspective will also be incorporated when drafting capital adequacy requirement on a consolidated basis, and basically, regulation will be considered in a way that extends the existing non-consolidated-based regulation.
 Meanwhile, the so-called Basel II capital framework has taken root as an indicator of financial soundness for financial institutions with international operations.
-Consequently, for securities companies that apply Basel II capital regulation as they aim to expand internationally, perhaps it would be appropriate to allow for the application of the Basel II framework.
+Consequently, for securities companies that apply Basel II capital regulation as they aim to expand internationally, the application of the Basel II framework will be allowed.